omkarkalamkar/brow/docs/src/knowledge_base/recovery.rst

 Overview
 --------

-The **Telescope Monitoring and Control (TMC) Low** system implements an **auto-recovery mechanism** to handle failures that occur during the ``Configure`` command execution.
+The **Telescope Monitoring and Control (TMC) Low** system supports an **auto-recovery mechanism** to handle failures that occur during the ``Configure`` command execution.

-When a ``Configure`` command fails, TMC attempts to recover the affected subsystems automatically, depending on their observation (Obs) states.
+When a TMC detects failure on the ``Configure`` command, TMC attempts to recover the affected subsystems automatically, depending on their observation (Obs) states.

 ---